 - 5.81 The age profile for Carlisle District is slightly older than found regionally or nationally, with a greater proportion of people in all age groups from 45 onwards.
 Within the rural area there is a much larger proportion of people aged 45 and over than in the urban area.
-Nearly 30% of the population of each rural Housing Market Area (HMA) is aged 60 or over.
+Nearly 30% of the population of each rural HMA is aged 60 or over.
 Cumbria County Council has produced an 'Extra Care Housing Strategy 2011-2029', which identifies that 340 extra care units are required in the District up to 2019.
 There will be continuing dialogue with the County Council on how this can be delivered. - 5.82 These figures have implications for the delivery of housing over the plan period and therefore it is essential to ensure that the needs of older people are met over the plan period.
-New specialist housing for vulnerable people should aim to give all people who require provision of care more choice and control over where and how they live and how they receive care.

-- 5.83 This policy encourages the provision of housing to maximise the independence and choice of older people and those members of the community with specific needs.
-When assessing proposals for the development of residential care homes, extra care housing and other similar schemes the Council will have regard to the local need for the accommodation proposed, and the ability of future residents and staff to access a range of local services such as shops, community facilities and public transport. - 5.84 Older people or others with specialist housing needs often want to stay within the community in which they have been living, or move to be close to family or others who are able to help support them.
-Whilst such locations may not benefit from local services and facilities, they are still considered sustainable in terms of the community/family support for the particular housing need.
+New specialist housing for vulnerable people should aim to give all people who require provision of care more choice and control over where and how they live and how they receive care. - 5.83 This Policy encourages the provision of housing to maximise the independence and choice of older people and those members of the community with specific needs.
+When assessing proposals for the development of residential care homes, extra care housing and other similar schemes the Council will have regard to the local need for the accommodation proposed, and the ability of future residents and staff to access a range of local services such as shops, community facilities and public transport.